Five years. That was how long it had been since we saw each other.

-Things have changed a lot since then—I met new people, went to different places and experienced life—after he officially became a part of my past.
-I have been quite happy with everything, but Jake’s memory still continued to linger at the back of my mind.
+Things have changed a lot since then—I eventually met new people, went to different places, and experienced new chapters of my life—and he officially became a part of my past.
+I have been quite happy with everything, but Jake’s memory continues to linger at the back of my mind.

-He was right about one thing.
-His name engraved in the tag.
+He was right about one thing though.
+His name engraved in this on our friendship necklace.
 It served as a solid reminder.
-I made sure to cherish our memories, and kept a piece of him close.
+I made sure to cherish our memories and kept a piece of him close.
 Even if he was somewhere far away, I still hoped that he kept his necklace as well.
-His promise was one of the reasons why I never wanted to forget him.
-My mom once told me that promises were the most precious thing any person is willing to grant.
-I was young.
-Our bond was so strong, and his promise was the one thing I wanted to keep for a long time.
-Growing up without him was not easy.
-It made me realize that he probably did not plan on keeping it anymore.
+Was it silly of me to keep his little promise when we were young?
+It was one of the reasons why I never wanted to forget him.

 I remember what my mom once told me that promises were the most precious thing any person is willing to grant.
 I was young.
 I don’t know any better.
 All I knew was that our bond was strong.
 Again, I was a very sentimental person.
 I still am.